 Does CBD affect dopamine?

 CBD possesses a large range of wellness benefits.
 A lot of these benefits are related to cognitive efficiency.
-So, CBD is a superb natural nootropic compound as well.
+So, CBD is one of the superb natural nootropic compounds as well.

-Brain fog affects overall mental performance but it’s not a disease.
+Brain fog affects overall mental performance, but it’s not a disease.
 It’s an outcome of various other conditions within the body.
-CBD nootropics activity has been revealed to aid numerous medical conditions like insomnia, depression, inflammation, and stress, all of which may cause brain fog.
+CBD nootropic activity has been revealed to aid numerous medical conditions like insomnia, depression, inflammation, and stress, all of which may cause brain fog.

 CBD works for all those symptoms due to its relationship with the endocannabinoid system.

 That reduces the problems associated with oxygen stress influenced by our environment, toxins, food, stress, and more.
 Memory loss and other brain deterioration indirectly lead to increased oxygen in the brain.
 CBD has the ability to reduce the toxic reactive oxygen species (ROS) formed during ischemic metabolism (link).